The mapping editor

 Open a mapping from the migration’s Mappings tab or directly via

 /mappings/<id>.
-The editor has three panes:
+The editor has two panes:

 | Pane | What it does |